The Tasters

 The Tasters (Le assaggiatrici) is a 2025 historical drama film co-written and directed by Silvio Soldini.
-A co-production between Italy, Belgium and Switzerland, it stars Elisa Schlott and Max Riemelt.
+A co-production between Italy, Belgium, and Switzerland, it stars Elisa Schlott and Max Riemelt.

 Plot

 Autumn 1943.
-One morning, young Rosa Sauer - whose husband is at the front and who has fled bomb-stricken Berlin to her in-laws' home in the northeastern Polish village Gross-Partsch - is taken to the Nazi headquarters Wolf's Lair, where she is forced along with other women to eat the meals destined for the Führer: every day, three times, she is forced to come close to death to make sure that that food is not poisoned.
+While her husband is serving at the front, Rosa Sauer has fled bomb-stricken Berlin and taken refuge with her in-laws in the northeastern Prussian village of Gross-Partsch.
+One morning the young woman is taken to Wolf's Lair, the Nazi headquarters.
+There she joins a group of women who are forced to eat meals before they are served to the Führer to make sure that the food is not poisoned.
 In this atmosphere of coercion, and torn between the fear of dying and the hunger that devours them, the tasters will form alliances, friendships and secret pacts among themselves, without ceasing to hope.